4 Day - 3 night Mountain Biking Cape Town to Grabouw

 Patrick was kind enough to go on on his self to get his car, after which he fetched me and brought me to my car.

 In a nutshell: Patrick is a very nice and fit guy you enjoy being around with that knows the Cape very well.
-I can recommend booking him–should I be travelling to CT again, I will do so myself!asseeger
+I can recommend booking him–should I be travelling to CT again, I will do so myself!

 25 January 2023 -